radiantmediaplayer/rmp-vast/README.md

 - `getAdMediaWidth()`: return `Number`, representing the width of the selected creative. -1 is returned if this value is not available.
 - `getAdMediaHeight()`: return `Number`, representing the height of the selected creative. -1 is returned if this value is not available.
 - `getClickThroughUrl()`: return `String`, representing the click-through (e.g. destination) URL for the selected creative.
-- `getIsSkippableAd()`: return `Boolean`, stating if the loaded linear ad is a VAST skippable ad - can be querried when adloaded event fires.
+- `getIsSkippableAd()`: return `Boolean`, stating if the loaded linear ad is a VAST skippable ad - can be queried when adloaded event fires.
 - `getSkipTimeOffset()`: return `Number` giving the skip offset when a skippable ad is displayed.
 - `getAdSkippableState()`: return `Boolean`, stating if the creative on stage can be skipped or not.
 - `getContentPlayerCompleted()`: return `Boolean`, stating if content player has reached end of content.